Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Explicit perturbed Runge--Kutta methods for linear problems

 For these methods, function \eqref{bistabfunc} can be expanded as

 where

 The polynomial \eqref{2estord2} is realizable (in the sense that it corresponds to a 2-stage Runge--Kutta method \eqref{2eo2OptLin}) if the first and last equations in \eqref{betas} can be solved for $\tilde a_{21}$ and $\bt_2$ in $\mathbb{R}$.
 A simple computation gives that a necessary condition is $\beta_{11}^2-2 \beta_2\geq 0$.
-Note that the stability function is independent of $\alpha$.